Note

 Windows Laptops

-The 14-inch Latitude 7450 is IT’s recommended computer for anyone interested in upgrading to a Windows laptop.
-With plenty of RAM and a fast solid-state hard drive, this is a great all-around lightweight laptop that offers everything you need for your day-to-day work.
+The Pro 14 Plus PB14250 is IT’s recommended computer for anyone interested in upgrading to a Windows laptop.
+With plenty of RAM and a fast, solid-state hard drive, this is a great all-around lightweight laptop that offers everything you need for your day-to-day work.

 Windows Desktops